-Glynn Griffing and Associates, Administrators has compiled a list of Frequently Asked Questions that have come from Employers and Human Resource Directors.
+Glynn Griffing & Associates has compiled a list of Frequently Asked Questions that have come from Employers and Human Resource Directors.
 Should you have a question not listed here, please feel free to contact us through this website or call our office.

 Q: Where can I get a “Year to Date” report for our Flexible Spending Accounts?

 A: View our training video on how to access this report here.

 Q: Can an employee and their spouse both enroll in a Medical Reimbursement Account in their respective places of employment?